2017 Liechtenstein general election

 General elections were held in Liechtenstein on 5 February 2017 to elect the 25 members of the Landtag.
-The Progressive Citizens' Party (FBP) won nine seats, with the Patriotic Union (VU) winning eight.
+The Progressive Citizens' Party (FBP) won a plurality of nine seats, with the Patriotic Union (VU) winning eight.
 The Independents (DU) and Free List (FL) won five and three seats respectively.
 Voter turnout was 77.8%.

+Incumbent prime minister Adrian Hasler of the FBP sought re-election for a second term, while the VU nominated deputy prime minister Thomas Zwiefelhofer for the position.
+The Free List nominated Ecki Hermann for prime minister.
+Following the elections, the FBP and VU were asked to form a coalition government, ultimately under the leadership of Hasler.
+The new government was sworn in on 30 March 2017.

 Background

-In the 2013 elections the Progressive Citizens' Party lost one seat, and the Patriotic Union lost five seats while The Independents gained four seats, and the Free List gained two seats.
+In the 2013 elections the Progressive Citizens' Party (FBP) won ten seats, and the Patriotic Union (VU) won eight seats, while the newly-formed The Independents (DU) won four seats, and the Free List won three seats.
 This was the first time in Liechtenstein's history that four parties held seats in the Landtag.
+As a result, the FBP and VU formed a coalition government, with Adrian Hasler continuing as prime minister.

+Hasler's term was marked by restructuring Liechtenstein's state budget.
+His government continued and expanded the tax cooperation agreements that had been done by his predecessors following the 2008 Liechtenstein tax affair, signing tax agreements with numerous countries.
+His government was also responsible for establishing an asylum task force, and then an amendment to the Liechtenstein asylum law in response to the 2015 European migrant crisis.

+Gerold Büchel of the FBP resigned in December 2015 due to a change in residence to the Oberland constituency and was succeeded by Rainer Gopp.